 24/7 Wall St. used a different measure to determine the richest country in the world, gross national income per capita.
 Data for 193 countries and special regions came from the World Bank.
-By this measure, Macau is the richest country in the world.
+By this measure, the United States barely cracks the top 10.
 (By contrast, these are the poorest countries in the world.)

 Many of the richest countries in the world benefit from having large multinational corporations headquartered within their borders.
 Even if these companies earn money overseas, that income is counted towards the gross national income of the country where the business is based.